Date published: 2024-1-29

 Valentine’s Day and treats go hand in hand.
 Celebrate by making Valentine’s cookies, easy desserts, or savory snacks together.
 You can even make extras to give to family and friends!

 - Sunny Side Up Egg-Heart Toasts

 - Heart-shaped toast snack

-- Heart-shaped grilled cheese sandwiches with a bowl of soup (use a heart cookie cutter after grilling the sandwich)
+- Heart-shaped grilled cheese sandwiches with a bowl of their favorite soup (use a heart cookie cutter after grilling the sandwich)

 You might want to relax with a funny or romantic movie.
 Whether the group is just the two of you or a family viewing party, just grab some snacks and settle into a comfy couch.

 - 50 First Dates / Hitch (Double Feature)